Samiya LXD

 Background and Problem Context

 Raising performance consistency and skill building was a key goal of sales leadership.
-Their sales team spanned both national and regional segments with sales executives spread across multiple locations.
-Sales executives currently used Salesforce, however training, coaching, practice, and just in time reinforcement lived outside that workflow, which made it harder to build shared habits.
-Combined with inconsistent practices for onboarding and manager enablement further contributed to uneven coaching and reinforcement.
-As a result, how sales executives showed up as product ambassadors varied by individual and manager.
-This affected how the value story on company differentiation was delivered in broker conversations.
+The sales team spanned national and regional segments, with executives distributed across multiple locations.
+Salesforce was already part of daily work, but training, coaching, practice, and reinforcement lived outside that workflow, which made it harder to build shared habits.
+Combined with inconsistent onboarding and manager enablement, this contributed to uneven coaching and reinforcement.
+As a result, how sales executives showed up as product ambassadors varied by individual and manager, which affected how the company’s value story and differentiation landed in broker conversations.

 Broker feedback reinforced that leading with the organization’s value, clearly and confidently, was a differentiator.
-The project started from a practical premise: if coaching and practice support could live where sales executives already work, strengthened by AI enabled tools, adoption would be more realistic and performance support could become part of the flow of work.
+The project rested on a practical premise: if coaching and practice support could live where sales executives already work, adoption would be more realistic and skill development would be easier to sustain.

 Audience

-The target audience for this pilot were team members who would use the platform day to day, plus the leaders responsible for performance outcomes across the sales organization.
+The target audience for the pilot included the people who would use the platform day to day, plus the leaders responsible for adoption and performance outcomes across the sales organization.

 • Sales executives (regional and national): Needed fast, reliable access to selling resources in the flow of work, along with structured ways to practice and improve how they showed up in broker and client conversations.